videolan/x265/doc/reST/cli.rst

 	If :option:`--level-idc` has been specified, --high-tier allows the support of high tier at that level.
-The encoder will first attempt to encode at the specified level, main tier first, turning on high tier only if necessary and available at that level.If your requested level does not support a High tier, high tier will not be supported.
+The encoder will first attempt to encode at the specified level, main tier first, turning on high tier only if necessary and available at that level.
+If your requested level does not support a High tier, high tier will not be supported.
 If --no-high-tier has been specified, then the encoder will attempt to encode only at the main tier.